-Responsiveness to onsite problems call for round the clock availability.
+Responsiveness to onsite problems calls for round-the-clock availability.
 Logistically, this can be difficult to achieve if you live a distance from the site.

-Campground owners who take up residence on-site, fair better in resolving potential unforeseen operational issues.
+Campground owners who take up residence on-site, fare better in resolving potential unforeseen operational issues.

-Is camping experience essential to have success as a campground owner?
+Is camping experience essential to success as a campground owner?

 The campsite customer experience is all the more memorable if owners prioritise knowing their customers.